TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

       AND t.to_date ='9999-01-01'
       ORDER BY e.emp_no, t.to_date DESC;
       ```
 Using similar queries and processes to deliverable one, a mentorship list is defined, and summarized to show the distribution of mentors by job title.
-There are 1549 mentors returned in the query results and presented here:
+There are 1,549 mentors returned in the query results and presented here:

 <img src = "images/mentor_summary_by_title.png" width="40%" height="20%">

-### Concerns" weight="40%" height="20%">
+### Concerns
 The mentor selection process restricted the pool to those born in 1965.
 However, the results of this initial pool provided only 1,549 possible mentors.
 This pool of mentors represents less than 1.7% of all potential retirees, and will not be enough to mentor the volumne of new hires to replace retirees.
 Expanding the mentorship pool to look at those who were born in 1964 increases the overall percent of mentors to 22%, which may be better able to support the mentorship program.
-Below is a distrbution using the initial 1,549 mentors, and a second showing the percentage of mentors to retirees using those born in 1964 through 1965 (19,905 mentors).
+Below is a distrbution using the initial 1,549 mentors, and a second showing the expanded percentage of mentors to retirees using those born in 1964 through 1965 (19,905 mentors).

 #### Percentage of Mentors to Retirees (mentors born in 1965)

 <img src = "images/percent_mentors_to_retirees.png" weight="40%" height="20%">

-#### Percentage of Expanded Mentors to Retirees (mentors born in 1964)
+#### Percentage of Expanded Mentors to Retirees (mentors born between 1964 and 1965)

 <img src = "images/percent_expanded_mentors_to_retirees.png" weight="40%" height="20%">